danielch1/mlops_project/README.md

 mlops_project
 ==============================

-MLOps project as a part of Master studies at University of Munich, summer semester 2023
+Project repository for a MLOps course at University of Munich, ss2023

 Project Organization
 ------------